ggapp1/nyc-subway/README.md

 # nyc-subway
-This notebook explores a NYC subway dataset, and tries to forecast the number of people that uses the subway.
+This repo explores a NYC subway dataset, and tries to forecast the number of people that uses the subway.